kubernetes/website/content/zh-cn/docs/tasks/configure-pod-container/quality-service-pod.md

 <!--
 ## Create a Pod that gets assigned a QoS class of Guaranteed

-For a Pod to be given a QoS class of Guaranteed:
+For a Pod to be given a QoS class of `Guaranteed`:

 * Every Container in the Pod must have a memory limit and a memory request.
 * For every Container in the Pod, the memory limit must equal the memory request.